-How long have you been using Mobility Work CMMS?
+How long have you been using a CMMS?

-I would say that I started using Mobility Work CMMS (Computerized maintenance management system) around June 2018, when the tool was implemented.
+I would say that I started using Mobility Work around June 2018, when the tool was implemented.
 At the very beginning, we had an hour long training, after which my colleagues and I adopted the tool immediately.
 We, of course, went through a period of adjustment as we had to completely integrate this new solution, and today we are still discovering new useful features available in Mobility Work and measuring all the benefits the application can bring us.
-I can see that we got accustomed to our new CMMS very quickly.
+I can see that we got accustomed to our new maintenance management software very quickly.

-Do you feel the tool was well integrated within the teams, and in yours in particular?
+Do you feel the tool was well integrated ?

 In fact I do.
 As I said earlier, we had to adapt to the tool and learn how to use it the very first time we were confronted to it.
 But today, we can definitely see considerable improvement and observe very concrete results.

-Can you please tell us a bit more about your activity and why working a night shift can somehow be different?
+Can you please tell us a bit more about your activity?

 The main difference is that, each time we need to order a part that is not in stock, we cannot call the teams in charge to try to accelerate the process if something is missing and that we urgently need it.
 It is exactly the same when we encounter a major breakdown on a piece of equipment and that we need to contact the customer service: it isn’t available during the night so we have to get used to it and adapt.
 It’s just a question of habit!

-Night shift is a special configuration: does it imply particular difficulties (communication with other teams, for instance)?
+Night shift is a special configuration: does it imply particular difficulties ?

 We encountered communication issues in the past as, with our former software, instructions were essentially given orally, though they sometimes were written down.
 It was hard to have a real follow-up and we actually barely had one… Everything changed when Mobility Work CMMS was deployed.